 In a world where we are all so connected to our devices, there’s something to be said about having the opportunity to unplug and be fully present?
 We hope you enjoyed hearing some of the reasons to consider an unplugged wedding ceremony.
 Your wedding day is a really big milestone in your life, and you shouldn’t feel guilty for asking your wedding guests for a simple favor like this one.
 If the outcome is a wedding guest list of people who are genuinely engaged and present, we think this is a win-win.

-If you’re still looking for a photographer or videographer to capture your unplugged wedding, we still have availability in 2022 and are actively booking for 2023.
-Check out some of our portfolios here (Florida) and here (California), and get in touch with us today.
+If you’re still looking for a photographer or videographer to capture your unplugged wedding in the great state of Texas, we still have availability in 2022 and are actively booking for 2023.

 [Photoshoot in the spotlight: Caitlin and Kuy in Houston, Texas by Mekennah.]